uridolan77/PPrePorter/Frontend/ppreporter-client/README.md

 - Interactive dashboard with key metrics visualization
 - Data insights and analysis
 - Responsive design for all device types
+- Contextual explanations of metrics
+- API integration with backend server

 ## Technologies Used
 - React.js